Anil1111/Academic-Projects-Tutorials/ANGULAR/notes-angular.md

 - Mentioning `../routing` corresponds to `http://localhost:4200/routing` itself
 - If existing component is `/routing/1` then Mentioning `../routing` corresponds to `http://localhost:4200/routing` as `/routing/1` is the same component

+#### For [routerLink]="['/routing/users']"

+Here realative paths will only work if the routerLink is operating on the parent components URL, otherwise relative paths will not work but will just get appended.

 ### Using Active router link